minkhaung-mkks/prep-learn/README.md

 Please note these times are the worst possible times, In reality I hope to have everything production ready by mid July

-Launch of the app with just the functions to choose quizes and answer them (June 10th 2023) Progess : All dummy pages have been converted into Next pages.
-Only need to functions next.
+Launch of the app with just the functions to choose quizes and answer them (June 10th 2023) Progess : All the necessary functions are done but not tested since my laptop cant handle next without crashing, I will get my pc back in a week or so.
 Time Quizes (June 15th 2023)
 Switch to MongoDB for data storage (June 20th 2023) Login with google (June 25th 2023)